Mark

 We see that, once Jesus spoke, there was no debate but the demon simply obeyed.
 What many of us who are in Christ fail to see is that we have this same authority based on our relationship with Him.
 When confronted with evil, we can either flee in fear or stand with the same authority that Jesus did.
 Do you have a true story of how you have stood strong in a situation like this?

-The people were all so amazed that they asked each other, 'What is this?
-A new teaching - and with authority!
-He even gives orders to evil spirits and they obey him.'
-News about him spread quickly over the whole region of Galilee.
+They were all so astounded that they began asking each other, "What is this?
+A new teaching, one with authority behind it!
+He gives orders even to the unclean spirits, and they obey him!"
+And the news about him spread quickly through the whole region of the Galil.

 The people in the synagogue were used to hearing the word of God but they were amazed to see it put into practice as Jesus displayed the power and authority of God.
 The same type of thing is happening today as many Christians are so used to hearing the Word of God but, when they see it put into action by His disciples, they are completely amazed.
 This serves to glory God just as it did in the region of Galilee.

-As soon as they left the synagogue, they went with James and John to the home of Simon and Andrew.
-Simon's mother-in-law was in bed with a fever, and they told Jesus about her.
-So he went to her, took her hand and helped her up.
-The fever left her and she began to wait on them.
+They left the synagogue and went with Ya`akov and Yochanan to the home of Shim`on and Andrew.
+Shim`on's mother-in-law was lying sick with a fever, and they told Yeshua about her.
+He came, took her by the hand and lifted her onto her feet.
+The fever left her, and she began helping them.

 Jesus and the disciples went to Simon's (Peter's) home where his mother-in-law was sick in bed.
 We see from this that the idea that ministers, priests, etc. must be unmarried is not what was practiced in the early church.
 Peter was married or it would not have been possible to have a mother-in-law.
 We also see that it was without great fanfare that Jesus healed her.
 He simply took her hand and the fever left.
 Nowadays, there are many who put on a big show of healing and even schedule healing services but that is not what Jesus did.